-Here’s one for all the ladies out there: a list of women’s travel tips for Iran, covering everything from how to dress to the right way to board a bus.
+Here’s one for all the ladies out there interested in female travel in Iran: a list of women’s travel tips for Iran, covering everything from how to dress to the right way to board a bus.

-Iran is no exception, and because of its seemingly strict Islamic nature, it can be particularly intimidating at first.
-I was constantly on cultural tenterhooks during our first couple of weeks in Iran.
-I was worried I’d overstep boundaries when talking to men, or break some religious rule unbeknownst to me, or be arrested by the mythical morality police for being scandalous and flashing a bit of ankle in the streets—my god!
-To make things worse (in my mind, anyway), I’m brown, and could easily pass as an Iranian.
+I was worried I’d overstep boundaries when talking to men.
+Or break some religious rule unbeknownst to me.
+Or be arrested by the mythical morality police for being scandalous and flashing a bit of ankle in the streets (my god)!
+To make things worse—in my mind, anyway—I’m brown, and could easily pass as an Iranian.
 I can’t just slide by on the foreigner card at face value!

 I need not have worried.
 The world didn’t end when I talked to men.
 Allah did not smite me the times my hijab fell off in the mosques.
 The morality police don’t actually exist, except for the occasional public holiday–gotta fill those police quotas, ya know.

 I did, however, learn a female code of conduct (of sorts) during my two months in Iran.
 Here’s a roundup of what I learned about female travel in Iran so future ladies don’t have to worry about making the same mistakes I did!

 Index: a guide to female travel in Iran

 - What to wear as a female traveler

 What to wear as a woman traveling in Iran

 There are a few official and unofficial rules about what to wear in Iran, such as….

 Always wear a headscarf in public